This article was updated on August 9, 2018.

-A good example of a widespread diversity initiative comes from U.S. high-tech companies, some of which have recently placed heightened emphasis on attracting more women into the IT sector.
-According to an American Association of University Women study, women hold just 26 percent of U.S. computing jobs.
-CIO.com investigated how companies address such an issue like that: "To solve the accountability problem, companies like Pinterest, Facebook and Intel have put specific initiatives, metrics and rules for diversity hiring in place."
+A good example of a widespread diversity initiative comes from U.S. high-tech businesses, some of which have recently placed heightened emphasis on attracting more women into the IT sector.
+CIO.com investigated how businesses address such an issue like that: "To solve the accountability problem, companies like Pinterest, Facebook and Intel have put specific initiatives, metrics and rules for diversity hiring in place."

 According to Fortune, one commonly discussed principle (that's more known for its implementation in the NFL than in the tech world) is the Rooney Rule, which requires that "at least one woman and one underrepresented minority" be considered for open positions, particularly senior openings.
-Fortune also recently reported that executives from ten male-led companies, including Barclays, McKinsey & Company and Twitter, have partnered with the UN's HeForShe campaign to achieve full gender parity among both the total workforce and top leadership, by 2020.
+Fortune also reports that executives from 10 male-led businesses, including Barclays, McKinsey & Company and Twitter, have partnered with the UN's HeForShe campaign to achieve full gender parity among both the total workforce and top leadership by 2020.

 Three Ideas for Enhancing Workplace Diversity